Anyeint: Characters

 The lead singer and dancer in an anyeint performance is called the anyeint minthami (အငြိမ့်မင်းသမီး).
 Well-known film actresses and singers, including May Than Nu and Yadana Khin, are often featured as lead anyeint actresses.
 The anyeint minthami dances to instrumental music and singing either a cappella or to music are interspersed with comedic dialogue and slapstick performed by clowns.
 The result is a sequence of solo and group dances.
 The costumes of anyeint performers are identical to those worn by puppets in traditional marionette theater.
 Although lead actresses were once the main focus of performances, the focus has now shifted to the comedic skits performed.

 Slapstick comedians, known as lu shwin daw (လူရွှင်တော်) or lu pyet (လူပျက်, although this term is falling out of usage) provide entertainment while the minthami changes outfits.
-Zaganar and Kutho were successful comedians in early anyeint revival.
+Zarganar and Kutho were successful comedians in early anyeint revival.
 In more recent times, well-known film actors and singers, such as Ye Lay, Nay Toe and Htun Htun, Kyaw Kyaw Bo, have featured as comedians.
 Comedians typically dressed in checkered-patterned Taungshay-style longyi (sarongs) and wear loose coats, a development innovated by U Po Sein, an influential 19th-century performer.

 A small all-male music orchestra, led by the pattala (xylophone) music, accompanies the performance.